vertica/VerticaPy/docs/source/examples_business_churn.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_churn_corr.html

-Many features have a strong correlation with the 'Churn' variable.
-For example, the customers that have a 'Month to Month' contract are more likely to churn.
+Many features have a strong correlation with the ``Churn`` variable.
+For example, the customers that have a ``Month to Month`` contract are more likely to churn.
 Having this type of contract gives customers a lot of flexibility and allows them to leave at any time.
 New customers are also likely to churn.

 .. code-block:: python